 If the business combination is achieved in stages, the acquisition date carrying value of the acquirer's previously held equity interest in the acquire is remeasured to fair value at the acquisition date.
-Any gains or losses arising from such remeasurement are recognised in profit or loss or other comprehensive income, as ial Statements for the year ended 31 March 2022
+Any gains or losses arising from such remeasurement are recognised in profit or loss or other comprehensive income as appropriate.